Last updated on April 12th, 2023 at 10:46 am

 For accommodation more high end, have a look at MOV hotel Kuala Lumpur.
 This 4 star hotel is well rated and you can get a double room for as little 200RM/€44 per night.
 It is located on Bukit Bintang, a great location, just a 15 minute walk from the Petronas Towers.

 That is all for this post.
-I hope you enjoyed this 2 day Kuala Lumpur itinerary, share it with your travel friends.
-Plus, don’t forget to subscribe for the latest.
+I hope you enjoyed this 2 day Kuala Lumpur itinerary and have the best 48 hours in KL.
+Share this with your travel friends, plus don’t forget to subscribe for the latest.

 Thanks for reading,